 The Confederates made their own Sharps copies, but they were not so useful because only 5,000 were made and many were faulty, based on reports by Gen. Robert E. Lee.
 Instead, many Confederates on horseback used captured Yankee breach-loaded weapons or short-barreled muzzle loaders.

 This frequency of fire overwhelmed Confederates with their slower muzzle-loading muskets.
 The.44 caliber Henry Rifle was another well-liked repeater that place the Confederates at a clear disadvantage.
 Even if the Confederates had got their hands on these weapons, they would have had to produce special cartridges, which they could not have done.

 The Yankees and Confederates were more equally matched when it came to handguns, particularly those made by Samuel Colt.
-While most Samuel Colt revolvers went to Union troops, the Confederates had stocked up on them before the firing on Fort Sumter.
+While most Samuel Colt revolvers went to Union troops, the Confederates had stocked up on them before the firing on Rat Removal Melbourne FL.
 Colt’s Navy.36 caliber revolver was also widely available to the Confederates, and has been a favorite weapon of horsemen.
 Remington and Sons supplied Union troops with revolvers that had simplified designs and a solid frame, which makes them both stronger and cheaper to build than the Colt.
 After the war, Union troops were given the choice of buying their sidearms, and more of them chose Remingtons than Colts.